brycewray/hugo-site/content/posts/2019/07/why-staying-with-hugo.md

 ## A taste of&nbsp;.&nbsp;.&nbsp;. something

 My first true interaction with Gatsby came, in fact, only a few weeks after this site hit the web.
-While I was between Day Jobs, I came into contact with a fellow who, while he didn't have a full-time job to give, nonetheless consulted me for help with his new e-commerce site which, at the time, was WordPress-based and 'waaaaay too slow as a result.
+While I was between Day Jobs, I came into contact with a fellow who, while he didn't have a full-time job to give, nonetheless consulted me for help with his new e-commerce site which, at the time, was WordPress-based and ’waaaaay too slow as a result.
 Because the site's purpose was to demonstrate his invention, a web app that can fetch and display an item almost instantaneously from within an immense "catalog," he obviously couldn't tolerate the site's being sluggish.
 It'd have been like trying to sell rides in a Lamborghini being towed by a [Pinto](https://en.wikipedia.org/wiki/Ford_Pinto).

 With my then-recent research on SSGs, I suggested one of them might be his answer: tremendous speed, no WordPress performance hits or security risks, and plenty of New Shiny (well, okay, I didn't put it that way).
 Since I knew Hugo best from among the ones I'd studied, I recommended it.
 He liked what he read about it, but noticed its [docs](https://gohugo.io/documentation/) lacked any mention of being able to grab vast amounts of data from other sources quickly, which was utterly necessary for his purposes.